18F/join.tts.gsa.gov/pages/positions/18f-user-experience-designer.md

 ## Qualifications

 Subject matter experts will evaluate your resume and your work item or portfolio based on these competencies.
-You must have at least a year demonstrating accomplishment of the duties and competencies described below.
+To qualify for this role, you must have one year of specialized experience equivalent to the GS-14 in the Federal service demonstrating accomplishment of the duties and competencies described below.

 **Research Methods:** The knowledge and ability to understand and user research tools and methodologies, including generative methods such as contextual inquiry, field studies, journey mapping, observation and evaluative methods like usability testing.